Azure-Samples/service-fabric-java-getting-started/README.md

 This stateless service sample demostrates a simple web server.
 Go to EchoServer1.0 and after deploying application, go to browser and type in http://localhost:8508/getMessage, you should see '[version 1.0]Hello World !!!'.
 If you type in http://localhost:8508/getMessage/?Raunak, you should see '[version 1.0]Hello Raunak!!!'

 EchoServer2.0 sample demostrates upgrade of stateless service.
 Both the applications are almost same except for the version number returned back upon web query.
-Run the install.sh (or install-sfctl.sh) to upgrade from version 1.0 to version 2.0.
+Run the install.sh to upgrade from version 1.0 to version 2.0.
 After upgrading the application, go to the browser and type in http://localhost:8508/getMessage, to see '[version 2.0]Hello World !!!'.
 If you type in http://localhost:8508/getMessage/?Raunak, you should see '[version 2.0]Hello Raunak!!!'

 ### Gateway